Use this to separate the cash engine from the infrastructure spend cycle.

 Meta Platforms, Inc. earnings insights

 The latest 10-Q for META shows revenue was $56.3B and net income was $26.8B.
+The useful question is whether the filing changed the business read, not merely whether a headline metric moved.

 Key changes